rrott/rrott.com/source/blog/2016-02-29-how-to-stop-worrying-and-start-using-sketch.html.markdown

+---
+title: How to stop worrying and start using Sketch
+short:
+date: 2016-02-29 20:00 UTC
+tags: sketch, logo, rrott, web-design, front-end, svg
+category: SVG

+---

 # How to stop worrying and start using Sketch.

 > *SVG is an image format for vector graphics.
 It literally means Scalable Vector Graphics.*
 ...they say

-From my expirience, some(if not most of) developers hate working with such huge graphic editors as GIMP, Photoshop or Illustrator.
-And I am one of such developers.
-It was really too hard for me to edit images using them: from one hand I am a perfectionist but from another hand I'm too lazy to focus in one tool for a long time =)
+**Preamble #1:** From my experience, some(if not most of) developers hate working with such huge graphic editors as GIMP, Photoshop or Illustrator, and I am one of such developers.
+It was really too hard for me to edit images using them: from one hand I am a perfectionist and love working on awesome pictures and interfaces but from another hand I'm too lazy to spend a lot of time in a single tool =)

-I like SVG and used it a lot, but creating or editing svg images was the worst episodes in my life... till I tried Sketch 3!
-It's reaaly cool and this story tell you why =)
+**Preamble #2:** I've been using SVG since IE9, and even I had a lot of problem with supporting it, I faced much more problems creating or editing SVG images.
+It was the worst moments of my life when I had to update an SVG image "a bit"...
+Each time I tried to find any really good vector graphic editor I got nothing but SublimeText.
+And it was true till I tried **Sketch 3**!
+And I really suggest using it, I love it and this blog post tells why.

-I leave it up in Ukraine, I love my country and you know =) ... when I started designing my site and my blog, I found myself happy with thinking about some kind of logo that would show who I am and what I do.
-Don't remember when and how I got this idea, but I came to this:
+**Preamble #3:** When I started designing my site and blog, I found myself happy with thinking about creating some kind of logo that would show who I am and what I do.
+I leave it up in Ukraine, I love my country and know what?, I came to the following result:
 ![Ruby-Logo](https://rrott.com/images/rrott-ruby-logo.svg)

+My initial idea was simple as door: **mix Ukrainan emblem with ruby**.
+When I started working on it, I choose Gimp as it was my favorite editor and previously I used it to paint almost everything I need.
-It's the final version of my idea: put ukrainan symbol into the ruby.
-It looked like a good one, but even thought I used Gimp for almost everything I need to do, I had no idea how to create an svg with less efforts and as fast as possible.
-I even had no idea how to do this slow as if I had unlimited time =(
+But I had no idea how designers create logos, where they start from, what tools use, etc, etc. And I wanted to do this with as less efforts and as fast as possible.
+But I even had no idea how to do this slow and with max eforts! =(

 I knew about Sketch and tried it at once a year ago, but I did not get it... till now.

-Here is my workflow:
+Here is a slow-motion of the creation process of my logo's second version.

-    1. Add ruby
-    2. make ruby a bit sharpen
-    3. drow the owel =) kidding
-Then I had to put an antem into it, but how?
+It's smart and fast, is not it?